PuerkitoBio/goquery/README.md

 ## Installation

 Since this library (and cascadia) depends on the experimental branch, this package must be installed first.
 Both GoQuery and Cascadia expect to find the experimental library with the `"exp/html"` import statement.
-To install it at this location, please [follow this guide][wikiexp].
+To install it at this location, there's [this guide][wikiexp], but since late December 2012, Go tip has evolved and `"exp/html"` won't build with Go1.0.3.
+So the last valid revision that will build with Go1 is `d9ff34d481bc`.
+Just replace the second step in [the guide][wikiexp] with this command:

+    hg clone -r d9ff34d481bc https://code.google.com/p/go go-exp

+The rest of the guide can be followed as-is (note that you can build just the `exp/html` package, you don't have to build `exp/...`).

 Once this is done, install GoQuery: